DrPaulBrewer/single-market-robot-simulator-savecloud/README.md

 `savecloud(sim)` returns a Promise that resolves when everything is saved

+Before passing `sim` to `saveCloud` you must set these properties:

-`sim.config.gcloud.bucket` should contain a google cloud storage bucket name
+* `sim.config.gcloud.bucket` should contain a google cloud storage bucket name

-`sim.config.gcloud.dir` should contain a "directory" where all log.csv files and the sim.json file will be stored in the bucket
+* `sim.config.gcloud.dir` should contain a "directory" where all log.csv files and the sim.json file will be stored in the bucket

-The `sim.config.gcloud` properties are deleted before storing `sim.config` in sim.json
+The `sim.config.gcloud` properties are deleted before storing the JSON-stringified `sim.config` in sim.json

+### saveCloud handles retries for you

+`saveCloud` uses `npm:pipe-to-storage`  to retry, at least 3 times, writing to cloud storage.

+## Copyright

+Copyright 2017 Paul Brewer, Economic and Financial Technology Consulting LLC <drpaulbrewer@eaftc.com>

+## License

+The MIT License

+### Trademarks

+Google Cloud Storage [tm] is a trademark of Google, Inc.

+Note: There is no special relationship between the company/author of this software and Google, Inc.